Image Compressor

 Which format should I choose?

+Use "Keep Original" to preserve the source format.
 JPEG is best for photographs and complex images (no transparency).
-WebP offers 25-35% better compression than JPEG with transparency support — ideal for web use if your target browsers support it (all modern browsers do).
-PNG is best when you need lossless quality or transparency in graphics/logos.
+WebP offers 25-35% better compression than JPEG with transparency support — ideal for web use.
+All modern browsers support WebP.

 PNG is a lossless format — the browser's Canvas API re-encodes it without guaranteed size reduction.
 For photos, switch to JPEG or WebP for significant compression.
 PNG works best for graphics with flat colors, text, and screenshots.